An effective alternative for minor orthodontic cases

 - Can be removed for eating, brushing and flossing

 - Reduces the risk of oral hygiene problems arising during treatment

 - Length of treatment can be shorter than with traditional braces

 - The appliance is relatively discreet and can be removed for important personal and professional occasions, such as a wedding.

-Removable braces aren’t suitable for everyone but if you book a free consultation with us at The Orthodontic Centre today we can advise you on whether or not you can benefit from them.
+Removable braces aren’t suitable for everyone but if you book a free consultation with us at The Orthodontic Centre (Reading) Ltd today we can advise you on whether or not you can benefit from them.